bootique/bootique/UPGRADE.md

 ## 1.1

+* [bootique #266](https://github.com/bootique/bootique/issues/266): To improve Java 11 compatibility, Bootique core was upgraded to the latest Guice v 4.2.2.
+This is more of an FYI.
+No action is needed from the users, unless you are manually managing Guice versions in your app.

 * [bootique-agrest #37](https://github.com/bootique/bootique-agrest/issues/37): While `bootique-agrest` didn't change, the underlying Agrest framework intruduced a few breaking changes between 3.1 and 3.2, that hopefully affect only a small subset of users: